Azure/Avere/src/terraform/examples/HPC Cache/no-filers/README.md

 # HPC Cache Deployment with no Filers

-This example shows how to deploy an HPC Cache by itself.

-This example currently uses `azurerm_template_deployment` to deploy a template, but will be replaced soon by a native azurerm module.

 This examples configures a render network, controller, and HPC Cache without any filers as shown in the diagram below:

 ![The architecture](../../../../../docs/images/terraform/nofiler-hpcc.png)